 - Your name, address, date of birth, gender, email and contact details

-- Contact details of your parent or guardian if you are a minor
+- Contact details of your parent, carer or guardian

 How do we collect and hold personal information?